Paul Davis Restoration of Cleveland Metro

 Mop and Dry Water

 Thoroughly clean and dry the flooded basement.
-A wet vacuum is a great tool that can help remove floodwater.
+A wet vacuum is a great tool for removing floodwater.
 Another tool is a pool pump if you already have one for an inground pool.
 Once the majority of the water has been cleared and mopped, mix 8 tablespoons of liquid chlorine bleach with one gallon of water.
 Then disinfect and dry all surfaces that may have come in contact with the floodwater.

 Throw Away Contaminated Items

 Take photographs of damaged items for insurance claims purposes.
-Keeping these items is not worth the risk, since many of them might be wet, contaminated, or toxic.
+Document everything thoroughly, as your insurance company will need detailed evidence to process your claim.
+Keeping these items is not worth the risk since many of them might be wet, contaminated, or toxic.
+When sorting through salvageable items, prioritize your safety and health over sentimental value.

 Remove Damaged Drywall